daipe-ai/platform-docs/docs/getting-started/data-pipelines-project-setup.md

 ## How to set up Data Pipelines project?

 ###1.
 Create Personal access token for the first run of the pipeline
-- The Personal Access token is needed just for the first run of the pipeline to create a new Bricksflow based project DevOps repository and initial set up of the CICD pipeline
+- The Personal Access token is needed just for the first run of the pipeline to create a new Daipe based project DevOps repository and initial set up of the CICD pipeline
 - **It can be deleted** after the successful run of the `bricksflow-project-creator.yml`

 **Go to**: